 Studying, understanding and applying what has worked in investing are all you need do to be wildly successful as an investor.

 You can focus on a few things and ignore the market noise.
 This means you don’t have to spend a lot of time to be a successful investor.

 Fund managers have to have an opinion on everything because they have to appear competent in company and client meetings.
 It is hard and dangerous to their careers to say “I don’t know” or “I have not looked at that”.

-I do not watch financial television, like you I have discovered that it is a complete waste of time.
+I do not watch financial television.
+It is a complete waste of time.
 Mainly yo-yo news of what went up and down.

-I have my investment strategies, I look for companies that fall within it and I study only that.
+I have my investment strategies, I look for companies they come up with and I study only that.
 The rest does not interest me and that saves a lot of time.